cairo-book/cairo-book/src/ch16-04-L1-L2-messaging.md

 ```

 The function sends a message with a single felt value to the `StarknetMessaging` contract.
-Please note that if you want to send more complex data you can.
-Just be aware that your Cairo contract will only understand `felt252` data type.
-So you must ensure that the serialization of your data into the `uint256` array follow the Cairo serialization scheme.
+Be aware that your Cairo contract will only understand `felt252` data type, so if you want to send more complex data, you must ensure that the data serialization into the `uint256` array follows the Cairo serialization scheme.

 It's important to note that we have `{value: msg.value}`.
-In fact, the minimum value we've to send here is `20k wei`, due to the fact that the `StarknetMessaging` contract will register
+In fact, the minimum value we have to send here is `20k wei`, due to the fact that the `StarknetMessaging` contract will register
 the hash of our message in the storage of Ethereum.

 In addition to those `20k wei`, since the `L1HandlerTransaction` executed by the sequencer is not tied to any account (the message originates from L1), you must also ensure